kopa-app/model/README.md

 // returns a string represantation of the model
 // set pretty to true for prettier output user.toString(pretty);

+// save user to backend
+// returns a promise, callback can be omitted user.save(callback);

+// remove user from backend
+// returns a promise, callback can be omitted user.remove(callback);
 ```

 ### Lifecycle events